smart-data-models/dataModel.ManufacturingMachine/ManufacturingMachine/doc/spec_ES.md

         type: Property
     building:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Reference to the building entity instance into which this machine is installed'
           x-ngsi:
+            type: Property
+      description: Reference to the building entity instance into which this machine is installed
+      x-ngsi:
         type: Relationship
     countryOfManufacture:
-      description: 'The country where this machine was manufactured.'
+      description: The country where this machine was manufactured
       type: string
       x-ngsi:
         model: https://schema.org/Text